Earth, The Planets & the Solar System

 Ask USGS.
 USGS Maps, Online Edition

 “Discover a small sample of the millions of maps produced by the U.S. Geological Survey (USGS) in its mission to map the Nation and survey its resources.
 This booklet gives a brief overview of the types of maps sold and distributed by the USGS through its Earth Science Information Centers (ESIC) and also available from business partners located in most States.
-The USGS provides a wide variety of maps, from topographic maps showing the geographic relief and thematic maps displaying the geology and water resources of the United States, to special studies of the moon and planets.”
+The USGS provides a wide variety of maps, from topographic maps showing the geographic relief to maps showing the geology and water resources of the United States, and to special studies of the moon and planets.”

 Earth & Moon Viewers

 Two different Earth viewer sites using Living Earth imagery: John Walker’s Earth & Moon Viewer and Paul Carlisle’s Earth Viewer.
 [Carlisle’s site is written primarily for elementary school students.]
 Satellite images provided by The Living Earth® Inc./Earth Imaging; other images and data provided by various federal government departments, such as NOAA and the Marine Geology and Geophysics Division, National Geophysical Data Center, Dept. of Commerce.

 Maintained by the Planetary Geomatics Group of the USGS Astrogeology Science Center.
 This work is supported by the National Aeronautics and Space Administration under Contract No. NNH09AL18I issued through the Office of Space Science.
 This site is developed jointly with the International Astronomical Union.